Administrative penalties for child care providers

 Enforcing child care rules

 In Ontario, child care providers must follow the rules set out in the Child Care and Early Years Act, 2014 (CCEYA) and its regulations.
-The act helps ensure the health and safety of children and child care providers in child care settings.
+The act helps to support the health, safety and well-being of children and child care providers in child care settings.

-The CCEYA gives the Ministry of Education enforcement tools to encourage compliance in the unlicensed and licensed child care sectors, for example:
+The CCEYA gives the Ministry of Education enforcement tools to encourage compliance in the unlicensed and licensed child care sectors, including:

-Whenever appropriate, we will take a progressive approach to enforcement, starting first by providing clarity to providers, staff and licensees on the rules of the legislation.
-Program advisors or enforcement investigators can provide this clarity.
+Whenever appropriate, we will take a progressive approach to enforcement, starting first by providing clarity to child care providers, staff and licensees on the rules set out in the legislation.
+Ministry staff including program advisors and regulatory compliance officers can provide this clarity.

 If further actions are required, depending on the nature of the contravention and the specific circumstances, we might issue: